w3c/wai-website-data/wai-gems/README.md

 # wai-gems gem

-This gem contains only the dependecies for the website so thet an be used consistenly between all the WAI site repos
+This gem contains only the dependencies for the website so they can be used consistently between all the WAI site repos

 ## Using in WAI website repo